Elizabeth B. Bearden

 Research and Teaching Interests

 Bearden’s interests include early modern literature; the reception of antiquity; early modern genre debates; hermeneutics; Neolatin, Siglo de Oro and transatlantic literatures; translation studies; travel writing; the history of rhetoric; natural law, the beginnings of international human rights law, and Neostoic cosmopolitanism; the history of science and medicine; digital humanities; as well as theoretical approaches including New Formalism, narratology, New Historicism, visual culture studies, cultural studies, queer and gender studies, and New Philology.
 Bearden teaches a variety of grad and undergrad classes on early modern literature, rhetoric, the reception of antiquity, poetry and prose, word-image relations, and disability studies.
-She worked as an Assistant Professor of English and Comparative Literature at the University of Maryland, College Park before joining the UW Madison English faculty in fall of 2011.
-She looks forward to teaching graduate seminars on the Sidney Circle, Ekphrasis: word and image from antiquity to the Renaissance; and disability in early modern literature.
+She teaches graduate seminars on the Sidney Circle, Ekphrasis: word and image from antiquity to the Renaissance; Travel Writing, and disability in early modern literature.
 She also enjoys postmodern novels, science fiction and fantasy, the OuLiPo, cooking, fine wine, tandem cycling, Latin dancing, and Bolero, though she doesn’t claim to have expertise in these categories.

 University of Toronto Press